Sarotti-Lab/DGDTL/README.md

-Data and Software Availability Statement
+DFDTL: Data and Software Availability Statement
 ================
 Pérez José A, Zanardi María M, and Sarotti Ariel M.